-The start-up ramp can be cut in with which the seed rate is adjusted to the machine acceleration after the turning procedure.
+The "start-up ramp" is adjustable, allowing the seed rate to be adapted to the machine acceleration after turning.

 After turning and actuating the control unit 1, the machine goes to its operational position.
-As soon as the star wheel has reached its operational position, the seed is metered into the delivery line.
+Seed is dosed into the delivery line.
 In order to compensate system-specific reductions in seed rate during the acceleration phase, the start-up ramp can be cut in.

 For this purpose, the probable working speed set in the calibration menu is used.
-The starting speed and the time till the probable working speed is reached can be set as a percentage of the probable working speed.
+The starting speed and the time until the probable working speed is reached can be set as a percentage of the probable working speed.